Doug-MacDowell/portfolio/README.md

 ## Usage

-The main page now has enhanced formatting, including a title bar with nav buttons.
+Enhanced formatting, including a title bar with nav buttons, is used throughout the site.

-The __Postings__ button will take you to the Posts page, which includes Posts via email.
+The __Postings__ button will take you to the Posts page, which includes Posts that arrive via email.
+Comments can be added to any published post.

 The __Projects__ button takes you to the listing of fictitious projects.
 From there, new projects can be added, and existing projects can be edited or deleted.
+Project images can be uploaded.

 ### Link to screenshot of application running on Heroku: